For many of us, the way we travel starts to change around the age of 50.

 Often-overlooked, Portugal will delight you.
 Travelling around this compact country is quick and easy.
 For example, you can go between Lisbon and Porto by train in less than three hours.
 Besides cities, Portugal’s draw cards include charming villages (check out Óbidos), castles and cathedrals, nearly 1,800 kilometres of coastline, and the picturesque Douro valley, famous for its wine.
 Be sure to catch a fado performance (traditional folk music) at À Capella in Coimbra, my favourite Portuguese town.

-Large food portions at restaurants help make the country surprisingly affordable (food guide here).
+Large food portions at restaurants help make the country surprisingly affordable.
 Always ask for a ‘meia dose’ (half serving) unless you’re starving.
-Sample the best ‘pastel de nata’ (egg tart) at Pastéis de Belém, in its namesake suburb of Lisbon.
-Portugal also has an older population, compounded by the expat retirees who winter in the Algarve, when the average temperature is a mild 15°C.
+Sample the best pastel de nata (egg tart) at Pastéis de Belém, in its namesake suburb of Lisbon.
+Portugal also has an older population, compounded by the expat retirees who winter in the Algarve where the average temperature is a mild 15°C.

 Just like Greece, Italy is rich in history and culture, and features one of the best cuisines in the world.
 By all means, visit the astounding art treasures in Rome and Florence and the canals in Venice, but also visit less well-trodden regions such as Puglia, Basilicata, Umbria, or Le Marche, to see a more authentic glimpse of the country.
 Italian trains are very affordable, although not always punctual.

 Argentina is huge.
 I spent 12 weeks there and still haven’t seen everything.
 You can hike around lakes and up mountains, ride a boat to a glacier, see penguins, taste wines, admire some of the biggest waterfalls in the world, visit museums and churches, and shop until you drop.
 If you’re fascinated by the tango, spend time in sophisticated Buenos Aires.
 Catch a free performance on the street, buy a ticket to a show, or even take a lesson.
 Some schools like DNI Tango match you with different solo partners if you come on your own.